What does joining the register involve?

 If you’re a match, we’ll be in touch, and we’ll ask you to donate if you’re still healthy and happy to do so.

 What does donating involve?

-9 out of 10 people donate their stem cells in a quick and easy process similar to giving blood, called peripheral blood stem cell collection.
+9 out of 10 people donate their stem cells via the bloodstream, in a straightforward process called peripheral blood stem cell collection.

 1 in 10 donors will have their stem cells collected via the bone marrow itself, while under general anaesthetic.

 If you’re on the register, you need to be happy to donate your stem cells via either method.